KumailNaqvi123/SahilRelaxWebProj/README.md

 # WebProject
-A clone of Sahil relax for 6th semester project using a simple Web stack.It is a basic web application featuring user authentication and informational pages.
+A clone of Sahil relax for using a simple Web stack.It is a basic web application featuring user authentication and informational pages.
 Built with a stack comprising:

 # Stack
  -HTML (53.0%): Structure and content of the web pages<br>